Russ Grimm: Pittsburgh Steelers

-Steelers coach candidacy

 After the Arizona Cardinals hired Whisenhunt as their new head coach, on January 14, 2007, the finalists for the Steelers position were reduced to Grimm and Minnesota Vikings defensive coordinator Mike Tomlin.
-On January 22, 2007, Mike Prisuta of the Pittsburgh Tribune-Review reported from an undisclosed source within the Pittsburgh Steelers organization that then-assistant coach Grimm would replace Bill Cowher as the team's coach.
+On January 22, 2007, Mike Prisuta of the Pittsburgh Tribune-Review reported from an undisclosed source within the Steelers organization that then-assistant coach Grimm would replace Bill Cowher as the team's coach.
 A day earlier, ESPN and Sports Illustrated stated on their web sites that Tomlin had been chosen to replace Cowher.
 However, the Tribune-Review claimed that an unnamed "NFL source" said that on January 21, 2007, Tomlin had not heard from the Steelers and no contract negotiations had taken place.
 Grimm was one of three finalists to replace Cowher, along with Tomlin and Chicago Bears defensive coordinator Ron Rivera.

-Twenty-four hours later Tomlin was announced as the Steelers' new coach.
+Twenty-four hours later, Tomlin was announced as the Steelers' new coach.
 Steelers' President Art Rooney II told CBS Sports on January 23, 2007, that no formal offer was ever made to Grimm, explaining that team representatives did talk about an offer and contract numbers with both Grimm and Tomlin on January 20.
 Rooney explained, "We did tell Russ nothing would be final until Sunday.
 I feel bad if he got the wrong impression."
 The Tribune-Review and Prisuta refused to comment on their blunder, and Prisuta's story was discredited and removed from their website.

+Arizona Cardinals

+On January 23, 2007, Grimm was hired to serve under Whisenhunt as the Arizona Cardinals assistant head coach and offensive line coach.

+In Grimm's first season in Arizona, the offensive line allowed 24 sacks, sixth best in the NFL and the fewest given up by the Cardinals since 1978 with 22.
+Grimm's offensive line also paved the way for running back Edgerrin James to rush for 1,222 yards, the fifth-best total in team history.
+The Cardinals' offense finished with the fifth-best passing attack in the NFL and threw for a team-record 32 touchdowns.

+Grimm remained with the Cardinals until Whisenhunt and the entire offensive staff were fired in December 2012, following a 5–11 season.

-With the Titans
+Tennessee Titans

 On January 26, 2016, the Tennessee Titans hired Grimm as their offensive line coach.
-In his first year, the Titans O-line was one of the best in the league.
+In his first year, Tennessee's offensive line was one of the best in the league.
 Left tackle Taylor Lewan went to the Pro Bowl and rookie right tackle Jack Conklin was voted a first-team All Pro.

 Grimm announced his retirement from coaching after the 2017 season.